In this 6-minute read:

 Perhaps the most important step in the entire PPP loan process is applying for loan forgiveness.
 In order to receive loan forgiveness on the PPP loan, you must spend it on approved expenses and apply for forgiveness within 10 months of the last day of your covered period.

 Turn all of that back into your lender and they’ll process your application with the SBA.
-All communication for loan forgiveness will be with your lender, so stay in touch with them throughout the process.
+All communication for loan forgiveness will be with your lender (unless you qualify for the new SBA PPP Direct Forgiveness Portal; see above), so stay in touch with them throughout the process.
 They’ll notify you when a decision has been made.

 You may also like: